-The HistoryThe Greenbriar Inn has been a Boulder County landmark for 50 years.
-Originally constructed in 1873 as a home, general store, and post office, the building was located in the heart of the town of Altona.
+The HistoryThe Greenbriar Inn has been a Boulder County landmark for over 100 years.
+Originally constructed in 1873 as a home, general store, and post office, the building was located in the heart of the town of Altona, Colorado.

-Altona was established in 1863 as a supply and transportation center for the gold miners of Jamestown and Ward.
-By 1916, due to the decline of mining in Left Hand Canyon, the post office was closed and the town of Altona went with it.
+Altona was established in 1863 as a supply and transportation center at the mouth of Left Hand Canyon for the gold miners of Jamestown and Ward.
+By 1916, due to the decline of mining in the canyon, the post office was closed and the town of Altona went with it.